Wang Hongwen

 Wang Hongwen (December 1935 – 3 August 1992; also spelled as Wang Hung-wen) was a Chinese politician who was the youngest member of the Gang of Four.
 He rose to prominence during the Cultural Revolution (1966–1976), after organizing the Shanghai People's Commune, to become one of the foremost members of national leadership of the Chinese Communist Party (CCP).

 At the pinnacle of his power he was the second Vice Chairman of the CCP, and ranked third in the Communist Party's hierarchy.
 Following Mao's death in 1976, Wang was deposed in an intra-party coup, arrested and charged with "counterrevolutionary activity", then sentenced to life imprisonment in 1981.

 Early life

-Wang was born in a village in the outskirts of Changchun, Jilin province.
-In 1950 he joined the army and, in 1951, he took part in the Korean War as a messenger in the communication department and by playing the horn.
+Wang was born to a poor family of farmers in Kaiyuan village, part of the Luyuan district of Changchun, Jilin province.
+He was the eldest of five children to Wang Guosheng and Wang Yangshi.
+Wang never enrolled in school and briefly worked as a pig herder in his early teens.
+In 1950, he joined the army and, in 1951, he took part in the Korean War as a messenger in the communication department and by playing the horn.
 He joined the Chinese Communist Party in 1953.
 After the war, he was sent to Shanghai to work in Shanghai No. 17 Cotton Textile Mill as a machine operator and in 1960 he moved to the factory security department for militia work, where he later was placed in charge as a security cadre for all militia work on the factory.